feliperohdee/use-filter-criteria/README.md

 		matchValue: ['2024-01-01', '2024-12-31']
 	}),
 	criteria => {
-		// Transform function can modify any aspect of the criteria const now = new Date();
+		// criteriaMapper function can modify any aspect of the criteria const now = new Date();
 		const thirtyDaysAgo = new Date(now.getTime() - 30 * 24 * 60 * 60 * 1000);
 		return {